Kuwg/AriseAntiCheat/README.md

 And if you decide to play with PacketAPI outside your personal space, toss some credits our way.
 It's the respectful thing to do.

+## SetBack

+This plugin has a 'setback' system, where it cancel packets, and if the cancelled packets are too many Spigot itself does it's thing and teleports back the player.

 *Both plugins are compatible with the /reload command.*

 ## Supported Checks